 If you’re not moving throughout the day, this sugar can build up over time and turn into other very unpleasant things, like triglycerides and fat.

-First, stick with sweet potatoes, or a mixture of red or gold with sweet potatoes.
-Sweet potatoes pack more nutrition and provide more benefit to your body than white potatoes.
+You may consider replacing the red potatoes with sweet potatoes or mixing the two together.
+Sweet potatoes pack in more nutrition and provide additional benefits to your body than red or white potatoes.